Important Rights of Wentworth

 Health and Safety Inspections

-The Housing Office conducts Health and Safety Inspections of the Residence Halls periodically each semester and as needed.
+The Office of Housing and Residential Life conducts Health and Safety Inspections of the Residence Halls periodically each semester and as needed.
 These inspections can occur at any time.
 The inspections consist of a visual assessment of the rooms to check for prohibited items and for cleanliness.
 Possession of prohibited items and unsanitary conditions may result in a $25 fine or cost of professional cleaning.

 Housing Agreements and Policies